phongduong/my-portfolio/data/posts/paste-event.md

 });
 ```

-You can modify the pasted data or cancel the event in the handler.
+You can access the pasted data by calling the `getData()` method on the event's `clipboardData` property.